varunreddy1024/kelp-global-csvtojson/README.md

-﻿# kelp-global-csvtojson

- Sure!
-Here's a template for a README file that you can use to submit your project:

----

 # CSV to JSON Converter API

 This project is a simple CSV to JSON converter API built using Node.js, Express.js, PostgreSQL, and custom logic to parse CSV data.